U.S., Iran trade threats over reprisals for general's killing

 O’Brien said the administration would provide Congress retroactive notification of the Soleimani strike as well as classified briefings next week, when lawmakers return from a holiday break.

-General Soleimani was killed in a car late Thursday by a Reaper drone capable of firing laser-guided weapons as he was leaving a Baghdad airport access road, a U.S. official said.
+General Soleimani was killed in a car early Friday by a Reaper drone capable of firing laser-guided weapons as he was leaving a Baghdad airport access road, a U.S. official said.
 The strike also killed the deputy commander of an Iraqi militia group, the Shiite-dominated Popular Mobilization Forces, who was with Soleimani.

-The assault marked the latest in a series of violent episodes that have strained already hostile relations between Iran and the U.S. Last week, an American contractor was killed in a rocket attack on an Iraqi military base in Kirkuk.
-That led to a rare, direct American assault on an Iran-backed militia in Iraq and then came the attack on the U.S. embassy in Baghdad.
-The pressures have been complicated by widespread protests in Iraq and Iran.

-As protests continued in Tehran, President Rouhani said the U.S. had committed malevolent acts against Iran for years and referred to the 1953 coup that reinstated the Shah in 1953.
-"We won't ever forget America's crimes," he said.
-"This is a saga that goes back years."

 Union Leader reporter Kevin Landrigan contributed to this report.